Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Methods

 \item[\it Constraint 9:] Relationship between $\mathrm{HCT}$ and $\mathrm{Hgb}$ at any time $t$: $\mathrm{HCT} \geq 1.5\mathrm{Hgb}$. \end{itemize}

 Letting $V$ denote the set of clinical variables (listed in Table \ref{tab:ranges}) under consideration, the computation of a projection onto any set $Q$ is then mathematically defined as

 We let $x_Q^*$ denote the optimal solution of \eqref{physical proj} in what follows.
 We first set $Q$ to be equal to $P$, which is the (non-convex) decision set arising from the intersection of all the \textit{constraints (1-9), and the type of vital values (continuous or binary)}.
-We include the complete mathematical formulation in Appendix \ref{app:proj}.
+We include the complete mathematical formulation in Supplemental Materials section \ref{app:proj}.
 A solution to the mathematical problem \eqref{physical proj} for $Q$ equal to $P$, which we call the \textit{physical projection}, finds ``corrected'' data with the least total squared change compared to the given data and recovers linear imputation in many cases.

-The output $x_P^*$ of the above optimization problem ``corrects'' outliers in the data that lie outside the physical range or do not satisfy the physiological feasibility constraints.
+The output $x_P^*$ of the above optimization problem handles outliers in the data that lie outside the physical range or do not satisfy the physiological feasibility constraints, by bringing them to the closest point that satisfies these constraints.
 We use \textit{physical projection} and \emph{corrected dataset} interchangeably to denote $x_P^*$.